Toronto Business Bankruptcy

 OPTIONS FOR BUSINESS OWNERS

-A proposal is an arrangement proposed by a debtor company and negotiated with its creditors, usually with the assistance of a trustee in bankruptcy.
+A proposal is an arrangement proposed by a debtor company and negotiated with its creditors, usually with the assistance of a Licensed Insolvency Trustee.
 There are two types of proposals – an informal proposal negotiated outside the Bankruptcy and Insolvency Act, and a formal proposal filed under the Bankruptcy and Insolvency Act .

 A debtor company undergoing financial difficulty may make an informal proposal to its creditors to negotiate either a reduction in the amount owed, a change in terms of payment, or both.